Animal Welfare Is Vital to Achieving High-Quality Results

-All Covance employees who work with laboratory animals must complete extensive training to ensure proper management and care.
-This training includes
+All Covance employees who work with laboratory animals complete extensive training to ensure proper management and care.
+This training includes:

 - An overview of industry standards and all applicable regulations that govern animal care and use

-- How to humanely and safely hold the animals
+- How to humanely and safely handle the animals

-- How to observe animals for signs of pain, distress or health issues
+- How to observe animals for signs of discomfort, pain, distress or health issues and then minimize them.

 We work diligently to ensure that we – and our suppliers – adhere to all applicable animal welfare government regulations.
 In our more than 30 years of animal research, we have maintained an excellent record of compliance with animal welfare regulations, including the European Council Directive 2010/63/EU, the U.S. Animal Welfare Act and the requirements set forth by the United States Department of Agriculture (USDA) and the U.S. Public Health Service Policy on the Humane Care and Use of Laboratory Animals.